-Since this was to be our first big project and we only had one single programmer available in our group I decided that I’d rather err on the side of caution than run into the risk of over scoping an idea that would not be finished after the five weeks - which brought me back to an idea I was involved in during an earlier game jam: a game called Grail Guards were two players defend the grail against raising waves of enemies (you can read more about the development process of this game here).
-Ever since we presented our game in the jam I had wanted to create some kind of spiritual successor where we could implement all the ideas that we had to cut due to the game jam’s time constraints.
+Ever since we presented our game Grail Guards in the game jam I had wanted to create some kind of spiritual successor where we could implement all the ideas that we had to cut due to the game jam’s time constraints.
 And with the game from the game jam, we already had some kind of tried and tested prototype for the core gameplay that we could build upon.
 All of these factors led to me deciding to pitch the game concept for our first project and after some in-group discussion, we decided to merge my idea for core gameplay with the futuristic cyberpunk setting from my co-designer’s pitch.
 And thus, Don’t drink the Coolant began to take shape...

 EXPANDING THE IDEA